couchbaselabs/docs-ng/content/couchbase-manual-2.1/installing-and-upgrading.markdown

 If you are upgrade from Couchbase Server 1.8 to Couchbase 2.0 there are more steps for the upgrade because you must first upgrade to Couchbase 1.8.1 for data compatibility with 2.0.
-For more information, see [Upgrades Notes 1.8.1 to 2.1.0](couchbase-manual-ready.html#couchbase-getting-started-upgrade-1-8-2-0).
+For more information, see [Upgrades Notes 1.8.1 to 2.1](#couchbase-getting-started-upgrade-1-8-2-0).

-Check that your disk write queue ( [Disk Write Queue](couchbase-manual-ready.html#couchbase-monitoring-diskwritequeue) ) is completely drained to ensure all data has been persisted to disk and will be available after the upgrade.
+Check that your disk write queue ( [Disk Write Queue](#couchbase-monitoring-diskwritequeue) ) is completely drained to ensure all data has been persisted to disk and will be available after the upgrade.
 It is a best practice to turn off your application and allow the queue to drain before you upgrade it.
 It is also a best practice to perform a backup of all data before you upgrade

 To perform an offline upgrade:

  1. Under Settings | Auto-Failover, disable auto-failover for all nodes in the cluster.
 If you leave this enabled, the first node that you shut down will be auto-failed-over.
-For instructions, see [Enabling Auto-Failover Settings](couchbase-manual-ready.html#couchbase-admin-web-console-settings-autofailover).
+For instructions, see [Enabling Auto-Failover Settings](#couchbase-admin-web-console-settings-autofailover).

  1. Shut down your application, so that no more requests go to Couchbase Cluster.